gillescochez/jQuery.doTemplate/README.md

 ### Chrome

-On the 3 templates tested jQuery.doTemplate is always the fastest.
+On the 3 templates tested jQuery.doTemplate is always the fastest on the Linux platform, on Windows they are about the same.

 ### Firefox

-For interpolation and iteration template jQuery.doTemplate is always the fastest.
+On windows jQuery.doTemplate is always the fastest.
-For the conditional statement jQuery.tmpl is often the fastest, rarely does jQuery.doTemplate match it or is faster
+On Linux for the conditional statement test jQuery.tmpl is often the fastest and in rare occasion jQuery.doTemplate, other tests are the same than on Windows

 ### Internet Explorer

+#### IE9

+On IE9 jQuery.tmpl seems to often be the fastest.

 ### Opera